 You will still need to practice precautions like wearing a mask, social distancing, handwashing and other hygiene measures until many more people are vaccinated.
 This is because there’s still a chance you could pass the virus to someone else even though you don’t get sick yourself.

 If you’ve had COVID-19, you have natural immunity that may last months to years but is not indefinite.
-People who have had COVID-19 may be advised to get the vaccine because they could still be reinfected and could still possibly infect someone else.
+People who have had COVID-19 are advised to get the vaccine because they could still be reinfected and could still possibly infect someone else.

 Now you can enroll, renew or change your health plan through Washington HealthplanFinder.
 There are more plans to chose from, including a new, affordable health plan option called Cascade Care.
 Take time to compare plans as you may qualify for a low-cost one.